celepharn/bash-scripts/README.md

   <li>CPU temps</li>
   <li>Battery level and status</li>
 </ul>
-<p>wanting to solve this I made a couple of scripts to extract the info needed and see it through dunst.
-Hope every script name if self explainatory but there are two classes of scripts in here: ones you need to execute every time for they to work, and ones you need to autostart.
-In the latter part there are just two, these being battery_notification.sh, mem_alert.sh and autostart.sh so for this to work you need to autostart them, see the installation section.</p>
+<p>Wanting to solve this I made a couple of scripts to extract the info needed and see it through dunst.
+Hope every script name if self explainatory but there are two classes of scripts in here: ones you need to execute every time for them to work, and ones you need to autostart.
+In the latter part there are just three, these being battery_notification.sh, mem_alert.sh and autostart.sh so for this to work you need to autostart them, see the installation section.</p>
-<p>With this out of the way, hope the scripts are useful and please feel free and modify it to your needs.</p>
+<p>With this out of the way, hope the scripts are useful and please feel free and modify them to your needs.</p>
 <p>Dependencies</p>
 <ul>
   <li>Dunst</li>
   <li>Noto fonts emoji</li>
 </ul>

-<p style=strong><b>Notification previews 👀</b></p>
+<b>Notification previews 👀</b>
 <p align="center">
   <img src="bat_now.png"/>
   <p align="center">🔌 Current battery status and charge</p>